swcc/docker-mongodb/README.rst

     * `-name mongodb` - Give it a name to easily linked it to another container.
     * `/sbin/my_init` - Run the init scripts used to kick off long-running processes and other bootstrapping, as per [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker)
     * `--enable-insecure-key` - Enable a generated SSL key so you can SSH into the container, again as per [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker).
 Generate your own SSH key for production use.
-* If you use this with [fideloper/docker-nginx-php](https://github.com/fideloper/docker-nginx-php), then naming this container via `-name mongodb` will allow you to [link it](http://docs.docker.io/en/latest/use/working_with_links_names/) with the web-app.
+* If you use this with [phusion/passenger-ruby20](https://registry.hub.docker.com/u/phusion/passenger-ruby20/) or [phusion/passenger-nodejs](https://registry.hub.docker.com/u/phusion/passenger-nodejs/), then naming this container via `-name mongodb` will allow you to [link it](http://docs.docker.io/en/latest/use/working_with_links_names/) with the web-app.